SURGroup/UQpy/docs/source/sensitivity/generalised_sobol.rst

 Generalised Sobol indices
 ----------------------------------------

 A natural generalization of the Sobol indices (that are classically defined for single-output models) for multi-output models.
 The generalised Sobol indices are computed using the Pick-and-Freeze approach.
-(For implementation details, see also [1]_.)
+(For implementation details, see also :cite:`GSI`.)

 Consider a model :math:`Y=f(X): \mathbb{R}^d \rightarrow \mathbb{R}^k` with :math:`d` inputs :math:`X=\left[ X_{1}, X_{2},…,X_{d} \right]` and :math:`k` outputs :math:`Y=\left[ Y_{1}, Y_{2},…,Y_{k} \right]`.